-Potential Payments Upon Termination And Change In Control
+Potential Payments Upon Termination And Change Of Control

-We have entered into certain employment or change in control agreements that will require the Company to provide compensation to the named executive officers in the event of a termination of employment or a change in control of the Company.
+We have entered into certain employment or change in control agreements that will require the Company to provide compensation to the named executive officers (other than Dr. Bracciodieta, who resigned in February 2007) in the event of a termination of employment or a change of control of the Company.

-We have entered into employment agreements with our chief executive officer, J. Mario Molina, our chief financial officer, John C. Molina, and our chief executive officer, Mark.
+We have entered into employment agreements with our chief executive officer, J. Mario Molina, our chief financial officer, John C. Molina, and our chief legal officer, Mark.
 L. Andrews.

-Unless terminated, the agreements with each of Dr. Molina, Mr. Molina, Mr. Andrews are automatically renewed on an annual basis.
-Effective March 18, 2006, Dr. Molina's annual salary was increased to \$775,000, with a target bonus of up to 100% of his base salary.
-Effective February 20, 2006, John Molina's annual salary was increased to \$700,000, with a target bonus of up to 100% of his base salary.
-Mark L. Andrews had a base annual salary under his employment agreement of \$430,000 in 2006, and a target bonus of up to 40% of his base salary.
-Each of the base annual salaries is subject to review and increase at least annually.
+Unless terminated, the agreements with each of Dr. Molina, Mr. Molina, and Mr. Andrews are automatically renewed on an annual basis.
+Effective January 1, 2008, Dr. Molina's annual salary was increased to \$850,000, with a target bonus of up to 100% of his base salary.
+Also effective January 1, 2008, John Molina's annual salary was increased to \$775,000, with a target bonus of up to 75% of his base salary.
+Mr. Andrews had a base annual salary under his employment agreement of \$430,000 in 2007, and a target bonus of up to 40% of his base salary.
+Each of the base annual salaries and bonus targets is subject to review and potential increase at least annually.

 The agreements with each of Dr. Molina, Mr. Molina, and Mr. Andrews provide for the employees' continued employment for a period of two years following the occurrence of a change of control (as defined below).
 Under the agreements, each executive's terms and conditions of employment, including his or her rate of base salary, bonus opportunity, benefits, and title, position, duties, and responsibilities, are not to be modified in a manner adverse to the executive following the change of control.
 If an eligible executive's employment is terminated by us without cause (as defined below) or is terminated by the executive for good reason (as defined below) within two years of a change of control, we will provide the executive as a severance payment with two times the executive's annual base salary and target bonus for the year of termination, plus the target bonus for the year of termination, full vesting of Section 401(k) employer contributions and stock options, and continued health and welfare benefits for the earlier of three years or the date the executive receives substantially similar benefits from another employer.
 We will also make additional payments to the executive who incurs any excise taxes pursuant to the golden parachute provisions of the Internal Revenue Code in respect of the benefits and other payments provided under the agreement or otherwise on account of the change of control.
-The additional payments, the executive is able to retain from such additional payments an amount equal to the excise taxes that are imposed without regard to these additional payments.
+The additional payments will be in an amount such that, after taking into account all applicable federal, state and local taxes applicable to such additional payments, the executive is able to retain from such additional payments an amount equal to the excise taxes that are imposed without regard to these additional payments.